Career of Cristiano Ronaldo: Al-Nassr

-On 30 December 2022, Saudi club Al-Nassr reached an agreement for Ronaldo to join the club effective 1 January 2023, signing a contract until 2025.
-As reported by Fabrizio Romano of The Guardian, Ronaldo received the highest football salary in history, worth €200 million per year; this included an annual guaranteed football salary of €90 million, with commercial and sponsorship deals included bringing his total annual salary to €200 million.
-He was also reportedly paid a signing-on bonus in the region of €100 million.
-According to media reports, Ronaldo rejected a move to Major League Soccer club Sporting Kansas City to join Al-Nassr.
+On 30 December 2022, Ronaldo agreed to sign with the Saudi Pro League club Al-Nassr.
+His contract was set to begin on 1 January 2023 and run until 2025.
+The contract included an annual guaranteed salary of €90 million, and included commercial and sponsorship deals that brought his total annual salary to €200 million, the highest football salary in history.
+Ronaldo was also reportedly paid a signing bonus of roughly €100 million.
+(Note: Attributed to multiple references:) Before signing with Al-Nassr, Ronaldo had rejected a move to Major League Soccer club Sporting Kansas City.

 2023: Debut season and league runner-up

-Ronaldo was due to appear in a match against Al-Tai on 5 January 2023, but had to serve a two-match ban incurred while he was still at Manchester United for knocking a phone out of a 14-year-old Everton fan's hand after a 1–0 loss at Goodison Park in April 2022.
-On 19 January, Ronaldo played for the first time since transferring to Saudi Arabia, in an exhibition game for Riyadh XI, featuring a combined team of Riyadh's Al Nassr and Al Hilal players against Paris Saint-Germain.
-Ronaldo scored twice in a 5–4 loss.

-He made his debut for Al-Nassr on 22 January, as club captain, playing the full 90 minutes of a 1–0 win over Al-Ettifaq, and scored his first goal in a 2–2 draw against Al-Fateh by converting a last-minute penalty.
+Ronaldo missed two January 2023 matches with Al-Nassr due to a suspension he received in April 2022 for knocking a phone out of the hand of a 14-year-old Everton fan.
+On 19 January, Ronaldo played in an exhibition game for a Riyadh XI team featuring players from Al Nassr and Al Hilal, against Paris Saint-Germain.
+Ronaldo scored twice in the 5–4 loss.
+He made his debut for Al-Nassr on 22 January as captain in a 1–0 win over Al-Ettifaq, and scored his first goal for the club in a 2–2 draw against Al-Fateh.
 On 9 February, Ronaldo scored all four goals in a 4–0 win over Al-Wehda, his first goal of the match being his 500th career league goal.
-On 25 February, he scored his second hat-trick for the club, helping his side to a 3–0 away league victory against Damac, in the process, he became the first player in the history of Saudi Pro League to score a hat-trick in the first half of a match.
+On 25 February, he scored his second hat-trick for Al-Nassr during a 3–0 victory against Damac, becoming the first player in Saudi Pro League history to score a hat-trick in the first half of a match.
 Ronaldo was awarded the Player of the Month award for February after scoring eight goals and assisting twice.
-Ronaldo spent another season without winning a league title, as Al Nassr finished second in the league in the 2022–23 season.
+Al Nassr finished second in the league after the 2022–23 season.